U.S. agency upgrades probe into 1.7 million GM vehicles

 The auto safety agency opened the probe in November 2018 to see if GM needed to expand a 2016 recall of 2013 model year Chevrolet Equinox and GMC Terrain SUVs to cover additional vehicles.

-NHTSA said it has reviewed 1,900 complaints and reports related to the issue in the 1.7 million vehicles.

-NHTSA said it has seen elevated failure rates in the 1.7 million vehicles, even though GM said the recalled vehicles have "double the warranty rate and five times the complaint rate."
+NHTSA said it has seen elevated failure rates in the 1.7 million vehicles, even though GM said the recalled vehicles have a much higher failure rate.

-GM said it "fully cooperate to support their investigation.
-We do not believe these windshield washer systems are defective."

-The wiper failures that prompted the 2016 recall were attributed to water and debris intrusion into the windshield wiper assembly ball joints, leading to excessive wear and eventual detachment of the ball joint."

 ((David.Shepardson@thomsonreuters.com; 2028988324;))